-Question Answer Marks 3 The Origins and Development of the Cold War 40 Interpretation/Approach The main interpretation blames Truman for shortcomings in his personality (e.g. ignorance, uncertainty, inability to understand), and for his actions which worsened relations with the USSR.
-Showing complete understanding of the interpretation will involve discussion of both these aspects, but they need explaining separately for L6.
-Answers making no distinction between actions/personality, but still properly explained, are L5.
-The historian paints a picture of Truman as ignorant and weak, though not downplaying the problems that Roosevelt left for him.
-When he takes action, generally it makes matters worse.
-The only label to attach to this interpretation is revisionist, i.e. as viewing Truman as being at fault, and no other label will be able to attain L5 or L6.
-Post-revisionist could be L4 if blame on Truman is properly explained.
-Traditional and post-post-revisionist will be L3 max.
+Question Answer Marks 3 The origins and development of the Cold War 40 Interpretation/Approach The main interpretation blames Stalin because (i) by the end of the war he was already withdrawing into ideologically driven hostility towards the West, and (ii) was pursuing expansionist policies to support this.
+Showing complete understanding of the interpretation will involve discussion of both these aspects.
+The historian clearly holds Stalin responsible for the worsening of relations and makes no suggestion that the West was culpable.
+With its stress on Stalin, and on ideology as being the basis for Soviet expansionism, the approach is post-post revisionist, which is the only label acceptable at L6.
+Traditional/orthodox can be L5 if Russian blame is properly explained from the main interpretation.
+Post-revisionist, with Russian blame properly explained, will be L4.
+Post-revisionist with nobody blamed is L3, as is revisionism (US blamed).
+Note: if ideology and expansionism are not dealt with separately, but are rolled together into a single point, then max L5.
 Glossary: Traditional/Orthodox interpretations of the Cold War were generally produced early after WW2.
 They blame the Soviet Union and Stalin's expansionism for the Cold War.
 Revisionist historians challenged this view and shifted more of the focus onto the United States, generally through an economic approach which stressed the alleged aim of the US to establish its economic dominance over Europe.
 Post-revisionists moved towards a more balanced view in which elements of blame were attached to both sides.
-Since the opening of the Soviet archives post-1990 there has been a shift to attributing prime responsibility to Stalin - a post-post-revisionist stance which often seems very close to the traditional view, but which often places great
+Since the opening of the Soviet archives post-1990 there has been a shift to attributing prime responsibility to Stalin - a post-post-revisionist stance which often seems very close to the traditional view, but which often places great importance on ideology.
+What counts is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.